Out-of-Distribution Generalization in Time Series: A Survey: Conclusion

-\begin{itemize} \item To systematically and comprehensively summarize existing research on TS-OOG, we propose an innovative classification framework that categorizes related studies across three key dimensions. \item We substantially expand and refine the research landscape by introducing several important new categories, including decoupling-based methods, invariant-based methods, ensemble-based learning, and large time-series models, as illustrated in Fig. \ref{fig-pie}.
-Additionally, we incorporate a wide range of recent studies (over 50\% of new work). \item We conduct an in-depth analysis of the foundations, techniques, and real-world applications of various TS-OOG approaches, providing a clear understanding of their intrinsic relationships and distinctions.
-And we have established an open-source code repository\footnote[1]{\url{https://tsood-generalization.com}}, to support further research and practical applications in this field. \end{itemize}
+\textit{Our Contributions.} This paper aims to fill the aforementioned void by providing the first comprehensive and systematic review of TS-OOG.
+Our primary contributions are as follows: \begin{itemize} \item We propose an innovative classification framework that organizes existing TS-OOG research along three key dimensions: data distribution, representation learning, and OOD evaluation, offering a clear lens through which to understand the field. \item We introduce and elaborate on several important and emerging categories, including decoupling-based methods, invariant-based methods, adaptive mechanism-based, and LTSMs, as illustrated in Fig. \ref{fig-pie}.
+Additionally, we incorporate a wide range of recent studies (over 55\% published in 2024 and 2025). \item We conduct a deep analysis of the foundations, technical details, and real-world applications of various approaches.
+Furthermore, we have established an open-source code repository\footnote[1]{\url{https://tsood-generalization.com}} to facilitate future research and practical implementation in the community. \end{itemize}

-\textit{Organization.} The remainder of this paper is organized as follows: In Section \ref{sec-pre}, we introduce the background of TS-OOG.
-In Section \ref{sec-method}, we present the taxonomy methods for TS-OOG, covering data distribution, representation learning, and evaluation frameworks.
-Section \ref{sec-applications} highlights several typical application scenarios.
-Section \ref{sec-future} discusses the challenges and future directions.
-Finally, in Section \ref{sec-con}, we summarize the survey.
+\textit{Organization.} The remainder of this paper is organized as follows: section \ref{sec-pre} introduces the background of TS-OOG.
+Section \ref{sec-method} details our proposed taxonomy, the core components of which are elaborated upon in the subsequent chapters: section \ref{sec4_data} explores data distribution, section \ref{sec5_rep} is dedicated to representation learning, and section \ref{sec6_ood-evaluation} focuses on OOD evaluation.
+Following this detailed classification, sections \ref{sec7_applications} and \ref{sec8_future} discuss application scenarios, challenges, and future directions, respectively.
+Finally, section \ref{sec9_con} concludes the survey.